mr-bt/manager.README/README.md

 ## Disclaimer

+This document **MUST** not be read in any way that applies to any other manager from other groups, divisions or teams of ${company_X}.

+You will find my document close to those you encounter online and sometimes a copy & paste, and that's OK, it just means I couldn't put it in better words.

+This document is a living document.

-This document **MUST** not be read in any way that applies to any other group, division, team or manager of ${company_X}.
-If you find my beliefs and style are not wholly aligned or are even incompatible with what you observe in {company_X} and that's OK!
-This is a document on me, and it applies to me only.
+If you find my beliefs and style are not wholly aligned with what you observe in {company_X}, that's OK.

 ## Welcome

 I'm pleased to welcome you.
-You work at ${company_X}, where I hope it becomes a place where you'll grow, develop, have fun and contribute.
-I'm also hopeful that with your fresh ideas and enthusiasm, the journey gets easier for all of us.
+You work at ${company_X}, where I hope it becomes a place where you'll grow, develop, contribute and have fun.
+I'm also hopeful that with your fresh ideas and enthusiasm, the journey gets easier for all.

 I look forward to working with you.